platformsh/platformsh-docs/docs/src/define-routes/https.md

 - automatically renewed 28 days before expiration

 If a renewal is available and needed, the environment is automatically redeployed to renew the certificate.
+As no code changes are made, the build image is reused and build books are not run.
 The deploy and post-deploy hook are run during this process.
-During the redeploy, the system automatically checks and applies security and system upgrades to your containers when required.
+During the redeploy, security and system upgrades are automatically applied to your containers when required.
 That means that most of the time renewals take a few seconds *unless* upgrades are available for your containers.
 In those cases, containers are rebooted and the process takes a little longer.